HTMLMin/Laravel-HTMLMin/README.md

 **Classes\HTMLMin**

-This is the class of most interest It is bound to the ioc container as `'htmlmin'` and can be accessed using the `Facades\HTMLMin` facade.
+This is the class of most interest.
+It is bound to the ioc container as `'htmlmin'` and can be accessed using the `Facades\HTMLMin` facade.
 There are three public methods of interest.

 The `'blade'` method will parse a string as blade and minify it as quickly as possible.
 This is method the compiler class uses when blade minification is enabled.